-Treatment for fainting (syncope) will depend on the type of fainting you experienced and whether there's an underlying cause.
+Treatment for fainting (syncope) will depend on the type of fainting and whether there's an underlying cause.

-If a person faints and doesn't regain consciousness within two minutes, put them into the recovery position.
-To do this:
+If someone you're with has fainted and they haven't regained consciousness within two minutes, put them into the recovery position.

-After putting the person in the recovery position, dial 999, ask for an ambulance and stay with them until medical help arrives.
+After putting them into the recovery position, dial 999, ask for an ambulance, and stay with them until medical help arrives.

 Treating the underlying cause